-- How to detect unwanted references?
+- How to detect unwanted references ?

-- How to remove those dependencies?
+- How to remove those dependencies ?

-- How to be sure it will not crash the system?
+- How to be sure it will not crash the system ?

-- There are two places where unwanted references can be found: - In a method: in a method literal there are references to invoke classes (see page 12).
-Due to that, we can found references to unwanted classes: - In a class variable4: we can have an instance of an unwanted class or just an unwanted class itself.
+- There are two places where unwanted references can be found: - In a method: in a method literal there are references to invoke classes (see page 14).
+Due to that, we can find references to unwanted classes; - In a class variable 4: we can have an instance of an unwanted class or just an unwanted class itself.

-The solution adopted is to check its methodDictionary and class variables during class copy.
+The solution adopted is to check a class methodDictionary and its class variables during class copy.
 If unwanted references are found, the following solution is applied.

-• This is the key point of this cleaning step.
+• Removing dependencies is the key point of this cleaning step.